jtpaulo/jtpaulo.github.io/_pages/about.md

   - /about.html
 ---

-I am currently an invited assistant professor at University of Minho and a senior researcher at [HASLab](https://www.inesctec.pt/en/centres/haslab), one of the research units of INESC TEC and University of Minho.
+I am currently an assistant professor at University of Minho and a senior researcher at [HASLab](https://www.inesctec.pt/en/centres/haslab), one of the research units of INESC TEC and University of Minho.

 My current research topics include:

 **Reliable Distributed Storage Systems**: My current research work is focused on software-defined storage architectures and large scale storage systems.
 As some examples, I am interested in storage deduplication, stackable filesystems, and storage security.
 I am also interested in improving the performance of current storage solutions for HPC and AI workloads.

-**Benchmarking and Monitoring Storage Systems**: Another research interest is on building proper benchmarking tools for monitoring and evaluating storage systems accurately.
+**Benchmarking, Monitoring and Debugging Storage Systems**: Another research interest is on building proper tools for monitoring, diagnosing and evaluating storage systems accurately.

 **Databases**: Also, previous and current research work is focused on SQL and NoSQL databases and privacy/security.